Umutayb/pickleib/README.md

     </plugin>
 ```
 ___
->It is recommended to use ***Cucumber JVM Parallel Plugin*** which allows you to execute tests simultaneously on parallel.
+It is recommended to use ***Cucumber JVM Parallel Plugin*** which allows you to execute tests simultaneously on parallel.
-> If you would like to do that, add plugin:
+If you would like to do that, add:

 ```xml